chrismichel/PeptoidResidues/README.md

 A repo for all of the peptoid residues built by the Voelz Lab.

+<h1>Getting Started</h1>

-Chris Michel \n
+Chris Michel

 The Voelz Lab

 Temple University

 Department of Chemistry

 http://www.voelzlab.org